FoLiA-tools contains various Python-based command line tools for working with FoLiA XML (Format for Linguistic Annotation)

 - foliaerase – Erases one or more specified annotation types from the FoLiA document.

-- folialangid – Does language recognition on FoLiA documents, assigns language identifiers to different substructures
+- folialangid – Does language detection on FoLiA documents, assigns language identifiers to different substructures

-- foliaid – Assigns IDs to elements in FoLiA documents
+- foliaid – Assigns IDs to elements in FoLiA documents.
+Use this to automatically generate identifiers on certain (or all) elements.

 - foliafreqlist – Output a frequency list on tokenised FoLiA documents.